 Though you have limited control over what ad the searcher sees, there’s still much that depends on you.

 First, you have full control over the description of the ad.

 Second, you choose which pages Google will show – your whole website or specific URLs.

 Third, you are still allowed to set negative keywords so Google doesn’t show your ad for specific queries.

 Google pulls the headline directly from your page and matches the query to what already exists on your site.
-That’s why websites with search engine-optimized website and top-notch copy will see better results than websites with poor design.
+That’s why according to dynamic search ads best practices websites with search-engine-optimized and top-notch copy will see better results than websites with poor design.

 DSAs “can help fill in the gaps of your keyword-based campaigns”.
 That’s what Google announces through Google Ads Help.
 Meaning that running dynamic ads shouldn’t be your one and only ad strategy.
 Instead, they should complement standard search or display ads that you already run.

 This type of Google search ads will give you a helping hand when